techfromsage/advanced-mis/topics/timeseries.md

 ### Events with class `user.identified`

+This event is emitted after a user has successfully logged in, and after we have been able to match the user to an existing Talis profile.

+This event can be useful to map users in Talis Aspire back to identifiers that make sense to other university datasets.

 | Column | Description | Example |
 | --- | --- | --- |
 | `dimension_1` | The tenancy short code | `broadminster` |